Vietnam evacuates hundreds of thousands ahead of storm

-HANOI, Vietnam (AP) — Hundreds of thousands of people in Vietnam’s Mekong Delta have been evacuated as the region braced for the arrival of Typhoon Tembin after the storm left more than 160 people dead in the Philippines.
+HANOI, Vietnam (AP) — Hundreds of thousands of people in Vietnam’s Mekong Delta were evacuated as the region braced for the arrival of Typhoon Tembin after the storm left more than 160 people dead in the Philippines.

 Weather forecasters were expecting the delta’s southern tip to be in Tembin’s path, and said heavy rain and strong winds starting Monday night could cause serious damage in the vulnerable region, where facilities are not built to cope with such severe weather.

-National television station VTV reported that several hundred thousand people were being evacuated from their houses, which are mostly made from tin sheets and wooden panels.
+National television station VTV reported that several hundred thousand people were evacuated from their houses, which are mostly made from tin sheets and wooden panels.

-In Vung Tau city, thousands of fishing boats halted their several-month-long fishing trips to return to shore.
+In Vung Tau city, thousands of fishing boats halted their monthslong fishing trips to return to shore.

 Most Read Stories